ianhussey/OpenSourceIRAP/README.md

-# Created by
+# Implicit Relational Assessment Procedure (IRAP) written in PsychoPy

-Ian Hussey (ian.hussey@ugent.be)
+## LicenceCopyright Ian Hussey (ian.hussey@ugent.be)

-# Last change
-19/10/2015
+Distributed under the MIT licence

-# Version number
+## Version
-0.9
+0.9 (19/10/2015)

-### This is still in beta - I have not had this code reviewed to guarantee that it functions as intended.
+*This is still in beta - I have not had this code reviewed to guarantee that it functions as intended.*

-# Notes
+## Notes
 - The escape key quits the task at any time.
 The return key ends the task properly once it’s complete.

 - You can run either the psyexp file or the py file inside PsychoPy.
 The py file should have greater cross platform support; if you run into errors with the psyexp file use the py instead.